-In exceptional and unforeseen circumstances, the College may require the student to do alternative tasks for missed assessments.
+In exceptional and unforeseen circumstances, the College may require the student to do alternative tasks for missed assessments or may make changes to the published schedule.
 These will form the basis of an estimate and will, where possible, reflect the nature of the missed task type and cover the same outcomes.
 This is covered under the Principal's delegated authority.